Skip to content

 SEI (EVM-compatible).

-What asset does Kana support?
+What assets does Kana support?

 Deposits & Withdrawals